Thuruv/thuruv.github.io/_posts/2016-02-03-Enter-the-kiddo.md

 I can pat myself for doing that before I die yet that sufficly gave me something to write on my own.

+Also, sometimes I got confused with the overwhelming topics and methods everyone out handling.